Yemen talks May 17 could bolster anti-Houthi alliance

 U.N.-sponsored talks ended without agreement in March when the Houthis marched towards Hadi’s Aden stronghold and the Saudi-led alliance commenced air strikes.

-Saudi King Salman, presiding at a meeting of Gulf Arab heads of state, announced establishment of a center to coordinate humanitarian assistance.
+Saudi King Salman, presiding at a meeting of Gulf Arab heads of state, announced establishment of a centre to coordinate humanitarian assistance.

 Saudi-led planes launched four raids on Houthi and Saleh forces in marib province and Saudi artillery shelled Houthi targets along the northern border of Yemen following an attack on Saudi territory, residents said.